By: Jacob Mezei

 On February 5, 1993, the Family and Medical Leave Act of 1993 (“FMLA”) was signed into law by Bill Clinton, mandating 12 weeks of unpaid family leave for companies with over 50 employees, if the employee has worked at least 1,250 hours during the last 12 months with the company.
 In its findings, Congress specifically recognized the importance of parent participation in early childhood and the lack of job security available to working parents, and sought to give new parents more flexibility with work-life balance.
 Since the FMLA was passed, the United States has fallen far behind other developed countries in providing leave for new parents.
 After more than 21 years, U.S. lawmakers should reexamine the national family leave policy and increase the benefits guaranteed for family leave.
 A more generous family leave policy is not only good for individuals and families, but also good for business.… Read the rest

 Some people refer to it as the City of Dreams.
 The Big Apple.
 The Melting Pot.
 The Capital of the World.
 Or the City that Never Sleeps.
 Regardless of the chosen alias or nickname, there is one universal truth about New York, New York.
 That is—that it sure isn’t cheap!
 In fact, some would say that it’s outrageously expensive!
 So for all the accolades and attractions that have rightfully earned the city its share of global admirers, there exists a rather large barricade for those wishing to experience the city.
 A former candidate for mayor in New York City ran under the appropriately coined political party known as—“The rent is TOO damn high.”[i]
 The average rent for an apartment in NYC? $3,017 a month.[ii]
 The average cost of purchasing a Manhattan apartment? $1.425 million.[iii]
 The average cost of a hotel stay in the city?
-A … Read the rest
+A hair under … Read the rest

 Far away in the backdrop of the 2012 Presidential election, laid a secondary story that would make for primetime headlines on any other given day.
 That particular secondary story was none other than the states of Colorado and Washington successfully passing constitutional amendments that legalized recreational use of marijuana.
 Unlike California and fifteen other states, citizens in Colorado and Washington will not be required to have a medical prescription from a physician to legally possess marijuana.[i]
 Instead, personal possession of up to an ounce of marijuana will be legal for anyone who is 21 years of age or older.[ii]
 Though the passing of the law reflects a growing national support for measures that either legalize the drug or aim to reduce the criminal punishments associated with it, federal law still dictates that marijuana is an illegal substance.
 Consequently, who wins?
 Does the argument of … Read the rest